 The below sample shows the proper margins, fonts and formatting of a letter to be printed on Trinity letterhead.

 Business cards are ordered by the Office of Human Resources.
-To order your business cards, please contact Tracey Prince, associate director of human resources, or go to room 134 in Main Hall.
+To order your business cards, please contact Tracey Prince, director of human resources, or go to room 134 in Main Hall.

 Where to Go for Logo Needs